LA Fashion Festival; Film, Virtual Reality, Beauty & Sustainability

 Exhibitors for the 2019 festival included independent fashion brands such as Barbra Lorain, Kaban +, and The Swagabonds.
 There also was an installation from sustainable fashion’s Eco Stylist and a display from Santa Monica College and Lucky Brand.
 Santa Monica College Fashion students took scraps from Lucky Brand pieces such as leather patches, half zippers and denim scraps and made one-of-a-kind pieces from them.

-Festival goers also were treated to a virtual reality production of a gallery show for Matthew Rolston “Hollywood Royale: Out of the School of Los Angeles,” where the photographer took viewers through a tour of some of his fashion and celebrity portraits.
+Festival goers also were treated to a virtual reality production of a gallery show for Matthew Roylston “Hollywood Royale: Out of the School of Los Angeles,” where the photographer took viewers through a tour of some of his fashion and celebrity portraits.
 It was presented by The Mill, a studio with a focus on virtual reality and augmented reality.

 In October, Merino will announce dates for the third annual LAFF.